WWLK-FM: Classic rock

-On February 28, the station changed its call sign to WBHG.
+On February 28, 1994, the station changed its call sign to WBHG.
 It relaunched as classic rock station "Big 101.5".

 Sconnix sold its Lakes Region stations — WBHG, WLNH-FM, and WEMJ (1490 AM) — to Nassau Broadcasting Partners for $5 million in 2004.
 The three stations were the last to be held by Sconnix.
 On February 4, 2005, Nassau relaunched the station as WWHQ.
 It called itself "101.5 The Hawk."
 Under the new identity, the station was operated jointly with WOTX-FM (102.3) in Concord, which soon became WWHK.
 In March 2008, WWHQ shifted from classic rock to a more mainstream rock format.
 WWHQ's simulcast with WWHK ended on August 22, 2008, after Nassau Broadcasting Partners was forced by the Federal Communications Commission (FCC) to end its joint sales agreement with WWHK owner Capitol Broadcasting.

 On April 27, 2009, it was announced that WWHQ and WNNH (99.1 FM) in Henniker would be spun off into a divestiture trust and sold as part of a debt-for-equity restructuring of Nassau Broadcasting in which Goldman Sachs became 85% owner of the company.
-The new ownership structure ended Nassau's grandfathered status with respect to how many stations in the Concord (Lakes Region) NH market it could own.
+The new ownership structure ended Nassau's grandfathered status with respect to how many stations in the Concord (Lakes Region) market it could own.
 On November 4, 2009, WWHQ began stunting while its "Hawk"-branded classic rock format moved to WLKZ (104.9 FM) in Wolfeboro, New Hampshire.
-WWHQ went silent on March 1, 2010 due to power failure.
+WWHQ went silent on March 1, 2010, due to power failure.
 With the loss of electricity, management did not intend to return the station to the air until the completion of the transfer of ownership.
 However in February 2011, WWHQ resumed broadcasting as a simulcast of Nassau's WBACH network of classical music stations in Maine.

 WWHQ and 29 other Nassau stations in Northern New England were purchased at bankruptcy auction by Carlisle Capital Corporation, a company controlled by Bill Binnie (owner of WBIN-TV in Derry and WYCN-LP in Nashua), on May 22, 2012.
 The station, and 12 of the other stations, was then acquired by Vertical Capital Partners, controlled by Jeff Shapiro.
 The sale of WWHQ and the other 12 stations was consummated on November 30, 2012, at a purchase price of $4.4 million.
 After a brief silent period, the station returned to the air with a simulcast of new sister station WTPL (107.7 FM).